microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * *Note:* The range of the edit must be a single line range and it must
 	 * contain the position at which completion has been requested.
 	 *
-	 * Most editors support two different operation when accepting a completion
+	 * Most editors support two different operations when accepting a completion
 	 * item.
 One is to insert a completion text and the other is to replace an
-	 * existing text with a competion text.
-Since this can usually not
+	 * existing text with a completion text.
+Since this can usually not be
-	 * predetermend by a server it can report both ranges.
+	 * predetermined by a server it can report both ranges.
 Clients need to
 	 * signal support for `InsertReplaceEdits` via the
 	 * `textDocument.completion.insertReplaceSupport` client capability
 	 * property.
 	 *
-	 * *Note 1:* The text edit's range as well as both ranges from a insert
+	 * *Note 1:* The text edit's range as well as both ranges from an insert
 	 * replace edit must be a [single line] and they must contain the position
 	 * at which completion has been requested.
 	 * *Note 2:* If an `InsertReplaceEdit` is returned the edit's insert range